-Located in the Retiro-Paseo del Arte neighbourhood, the Plaza de Cibeles is one of the 10 most visited places in Madrid, an important, symbolic and a starting point for numerous routes through the city.
+Located in the Retiro-Paseo del Arte aerea, Plaza de Cibeles is one of the 10 places of tourism in Madrid.

-In the 16th century it was the meeting point for two promenades, which on good weather days served as recreational spaces, as a result, we know these points today as the Paseo de Recoletos and the Paseo del Prado.
+In the 16th century, it was the meeting point for two promenades, which on good weather days served as recreational spaces.

 Components of Plaza de Cibeles